VictoriaMetrics/VictoriaLogs/docs/victorialogs/vmalert.md

 VictoriaLogs multitenancy doesn't put the tenant information in the path so nothing needs changed for that.
 Please refer to [How to use multitenancy in rules](https://docs.victoriametrics.com/victorialogs/vmalert/#how-to-use-multitenancy-in-rules) for information on multitenant alerts with VictoriaLogs.

-> Note: Vmalert in VictoriaMetrics Enterprise supports multipule tenants nativly and doesn't require this additional configuration.
+> Note: Vmalert in VictoriaMetrics Enterprise supports multiple tenants natively and doesn't require this additional configuration.

 ```yaml
     unauthorized_user: